Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Do I Need a Car When Visiting Austria?

-It really depends whether or not you need a car when visiting Austria.
+It really depends on whether or not you need a car when visiting Austria.

 If you want to explore nature or see rural areas, you absolutely need a car.
 Technically, there is public transport almost anywhere, but it gets less frequent and more complicated the farther out of the cities you go.